Pandalungan

-Pandalungan is an executive & priority class that operated by Kereta Api Indonesia in Java which between Gambir & Jember via Semarang Tawang & Surabaya Pasarturi.
+Pandalungan train is an executive & priority class that operated by Kereta Api Indonesia in Java which between Gambir and Jember via Semarang Tawang and Surabaya Pasarturi.

-This train offer 1x daily each way only evening/night schedule around 919 km (571 mil) in 12 hours 47 minutes for this trip from Jakarta to Jember via Semarang.
+The train offer 2x daily each way with morning and evening/night schedule around 919 km (571 mil) approximately 12 hours 47 minutes for this trip from Jakarta to Jember via Semarang and Surabaya.

-This train was once the longest intercity train in Indonesia.
-However, the Pandalungan train's position as the 2nd longest passenger train route in Indonesia after the Blambangan Express as the longest intercity train in Indonesia, which was extended to Jakarta in July 2024, with a distance of 1,031 km (640 mil) connecting the eastern tip (Banyuwangi) and the capital of Indonesia, Jakarta.
+The train was once the longest intercity train in Indonesia.
+However, the Pandalungan train's position as the 3rd longest passenger train route in Indonesia after the Blambangan Express as the longest intercity train in Indonesia, which was extended to Jakarta in July 2024, with a distance of 1,031 km (640 mil) connecting the eastern tip (Banyuwangi) and the capital of Indonesia, Jakarta and the Sangkuriang as the 2nd longest intercity train in the country, which from to since May 2026 with a distance of 1,002 km (662 mil) connecting the eastern tip Banyuwangi and the capital of West Java, Bandung.

-The previous record was held by the Krakatau train, Merak-Blitar round trip, with 965 km (599 mil) via the southern route of Java, making it the only train to ever traverse all provinces on the island of Java.
+The previous record was held by the Krakatau train (Krakatoa train), - round trip, with 965 km (599 mil) via the southern route of Java, making it the only train to ever traverse all provinces on the island of Java.